GoodGame563/ai/README.md

 - RabbitMQ integration is in `rabbit.py`
 - All integration logic is asynchronous (asyncio)
 - See thesis for detailed algorithm description and workflow diagrams

----
-This is an expanded README for thesis documentation.
-Do not overwrite the original README if present.